Ooscaar/MALW/README.md

 "Sync" the project, which will untar untar our compromised tar.

 Note: the server hosting IP must be accessible from the docker of virtual machine

+## Disclaimer
+This project is for research purposes only and should not be used for any illegal or malicious activities.
+The creators of this project are not responsible for any harm or damage caused by the misuse of this software.